 Thousands of lawsuits have been filed nationwide by people who were injured by IVC filters.
 Our lawyers in Dallas are helping many people from Texas seek compensation for their medical expenses, injuries, and more.

 Need an IVC Filter Lawyer in Dallas, Texas?
-Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was diagnosed with a serious side effect, you should contact our lawyers immediately.
+Collen A. Clark is a true advocate for his clients and is passionate about helping Texans.
+If you or a loved one has an IVC filter implant, even if you were not injured by side effects, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 IVC Filter Lawsuits Filed in Texas